quicwg/base-drafts/draft-ietf-quic-transport.md

 certain circumstances.
 Such an endpoint can cause its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
-The endpoint SHOULD continue to accept the previously issued connection IDs until they are retired by the peer.
+The endpoint SHOULD continue to accept the previously issued connection IDs until the NEW_CONNECTION_ID frame has been acknowledged.
 If the endpoint can no longer process the indicated connection IDs, it MAY close the connection.

-Upon receipt of an increased Retire Prior To field, the peer MUST stop using the corresponding connection IDs and retire them with RETIRE_CONNECTION_ID frames before adding the newly provided connection ID to the set of active connection IDs.
+Upon receipt of an increased Retire Prior To field, the peer MUST stop using the corresponding connection IDs before adding the newly provided connection ID to the set of active connection IDs.
 This ordering allows an endpoint that has already supplied its peer with as many connection IDs as allowed by the active_connection_id_limit transport parameter to replace those connection IDs with new ones as necessary.
+By acknowledging the packet that contained the NEW_CONNECTION_ID frame, the endpoint confirms the connection ID was retired.
-Failure to cease using the connection IDs when requested can result in connection failures, as the issuing endpoint might be unable to continue using the connection IDs with the active connection.
+Failure to cease using the connection IDs when requested can result in onnection failures, as the issuing endpoint might be unable to continue using the connection IDs with the active connection.

 ## Matching Packets to Connections {#packet-handling}